We inform visitors that the museum will close at 4 pm on Saturday, December 24

 Heinz Mack was born on March 8, 1931, in Lollar, Germany.
 In 1949 he moved to Düsseldorf, where he studied painting at the Kunstakademie from 1950 to 1953.
-He received a degree in philosophy from the University of Cologne in 1956, the year he began to explore problems of movement and of light.
-From 1956 to 1958 Mack developed his light reliefs and light dynamos, works made of polished metal which vibrate and reflect the colors of the surroundings.
-The Galerie Schmela in Düsseldorf mounted his first one-man exhibition in 1957.
-In 1957–58, together with Otto Piene, Mack established the Group Zero, which included Günter Uecker,Yves Klein, Jean Tinguely and others.
+He received a degree in philosophy from the University of Cologne in 1956, and that year began to explore themes of movement and light.
+From 1956 to 1958 Mack developed his Light Reliefs and Light Dynamos, works made of polished metal which vibrate and reflect the colors of their surroundings.
+The Galerie Schmela in Düsseldorf mounted his first solo exhibition in 1957.
+In 1957–58, together with Otto Piene, Mack established the Group Zero, which included Yves Klein, Jean Tinguely, Günter Uecker, and others.

 Mack abandoned color in his painting from 1958, producing only black or white canvases.
 In 1958 he also began to formulate his Sahara Project, an environmental work involving proposals for constructions in the desert and the Arctic.
 Mack’s first solo show in Paris took place in 1959 at the Galerie Iris Clert.
 Since 1960 he has executed numerous architectural-scale works; among these are two water walls for a hospital in Diourbel, Senegal, a light carrousel for the Stedelijk Museum in Amsterdam, and a piece for Expo 70, Osaka.
 He made the film OxO=Kunst in 1962.
 Mack lived in New York during 1965–66 and his first solo exhibition in the United States was held at the Howard Wise Gallery, New York, in 1966.
 The following year saw the pubblication of the artist’s journal-catalogue Mackazin.
 Mack lives and works in Mönchengladbach, Germany, and Ibiza, Spain.